Facebook tracking is one of the most important tools for running successful Facebook ads.

 When people personally supply you with their contact information, they’re more likely to be qualified leads.
 They’ve already expressed a clear interest in your product or service and want to learn more.

-Make sure your landing page is mobile friendly.
-Over half the people who click onto your landing page will do so from a mobile device.
+On a good note, make sure your landing page is mobile-friendly.
+Because over half the people who click onto your landing page will do so from a mobile device.
 Also, remember that consistency is key!
 Similar design elements should be used in your ad and landing page.